MorrellLAB/MorrellLab.github.io/_people/Mikey-Kantar.md

 website: http://mbkantarlab.weebly.com/lab-members.html
 ---

-Mikey is interested in sunflower genomics.
-Currently an assistant professor at the University of Hawai'i at Manoa.
+Mikey is an assistant professor at the University of Hawai'i at Manoa.